adosar/aidsorb/README.md

 	aidsorb-lit fit --config=path/to/config.yaml
 	aidsorb-lit test --config=path/to/config.yaml --ckpt_path=path/to/ckpt
 	```
-	Currently, only [PointNet](https://arxiv.org/abs/1612.00593) is supported.

-## 📰 Citing
-If you use AIdsorb in your research, please consider citing the following work:

-	Currently, not available.

-## 📰 Contributing
+## 💡 Contributing

-We welcome contributions from the community to help improve and expand this
+🙌 We welcome contributions from the community to help improve and expand this
 project!

 You can start by 🛠️ [opening an issue](https://github.com/adosar/aidsorb/issues) for:

 * 🐛 Reporting bugs
 * 🌟 Suggesting new features